demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 > <i>Note:</i> If you choose to run any of the basic management operations, such as create, delete, etc. manually from the CLI, make sure to include the email and username fields in the user profile.

-## App Sync

-The app-sync feature provides automated app provisioning in applications (such as ServiceNow, GitHub, and Slack) for users created in Okta.
-App-sync consists of 2 main features:
-- Create/Enable/Disable users in apps they are assigned to or unassigned from through Okta.
-- Update users in apps when their information changes, either directly through Okta, or indirectly through a change in Workday which in turn updates the information in Okta and then in the rest of the apps.

-### App Sync Process

-The app-sync process starts when one of the following scenarios happens:
-- A user is assigned/unassigned to an application in Okta.
-- A user is part of a group that was assigned/unassigned to an application in Okta.
-- The user's information changed in Okta, directly or indirectly (through an IAM - Update User incident).

-The **Okta IAM** integration fetches the following Okta log event types and proceeds with the applicable flow:
-* The *application.user_membership.add* / *application.user_membership.remove* Okta event results in *IAM - App Add* / *IAM - App Remove* incidents respectively, which run the **IAM - App Sync** playbook.
-The playbook uses the integration context (that is transparent to the user) of the Okta instance, which maps Okta App IDs to integration instances in Cortex XSOAR, in order to determine to which instance to sync the user.
-It then runs either the ***iam-update-user*** command with the *allow-enable* argument set to *True*, or the ***iam-disable-user*** command, depending on the detected incident type.
-> <i>Note:</i>  The behavior for when a user account does not exist in the app is configurable through the relevant integration configuration.
-For example, if the user does not exist in the app to which they are assigned and the integration's *create if not exists* parameter is unchecked, then the command will be skipped.
-If the parameter is checked,- the account will be created.

-* The *user.account.update_profile* Okta event results in *IAM - App Update* incidents which run the **IAM - App Update** playbook.
-The playbook checks which apps the user is assigned to, and maps it to integration instances in Cortex XSOAR in which the user will be updated.
-The mapping is done using the integration context (that is transparent to the user) of the Okta instance, which maps Okta App IDs to integration instances in Cortex XSOAR, in order to determine which instance to update the user in.
-It then runs the ***iam-update-user*** command in all of the available instances of the apps to which the user is currently assigned.

-Both the **IAM - App Sync** and **IAM - App Update** playbooks also update the applications that the user is assigned to in the User Profile indicator.
-To properly update the field and avoid race conditions, the playbooks use the Demisto Lock integration which gets a lock before updating the field, and releases the lock afterwards.
-This is used to allow only one incident to update the field at a time.

 ## Group Sync